T-Engel/betaC/README.md

     quantifies the non-random component in beta-diversity for a given sample completeness.

-2. To to share the simulation code and results that we use in our above-mentioned paper.
+2. To share the simulation code and results that we use in our above-mentioned paper.
 You can find them in the folder [Simulations](https://github.com/T-Engel/betaC/tree/master/Simulations).